moq-wg/moq-transport/draft-ietf-moq-transport.md

 in cases such as a relay dropping a group and reseting the stream the group is being sent on.

-#### Object Extension {#object-extensions}
+#### Object Extension Header {#object-extensions}
-An Object Extension is a concatenation of optional Extension Headers.
-These headers are visible to relays.
-Extension headers MUST be forwarded and MUST NOT be modified by relays.
+Object Extension Headers are visible to relays.
+Extension Headers MUST be forwarded and MUST NOT be modified by relays.
 The purpose of Extension Headers is to facilitate the future evolution of the transport protocol.
-Object Extensions are serialized as defined below:
+Object Extension Headers are serialized as defined below:

 ~~~
-Object Extension {
-  Extension Header (..) ...
-}

 Extension Header {
   Header Type (i),
   [Header Value (i)]